The Perfect 10-Day Morocco Itinerary

 Having lived in Agadir for 10 months, I think it’s safe to say that only if you’re a surfer or a resort person you’ll have a lot of fun here.

 The city and the surrounding areas, located along the Atlantic coast, have some of the best surfing spots in the country.
-Taghazout, one of the most popular surfing destinations in Morocco, is only half an hour drive from Agadir.
+Taghazout, one of the most popular surfing destinations in Morocco, is only half an hour’s drive from Agadir.
+Plus, there are other tourist attractions nearby, such as Paradise Valley and Berber villages.
+You can even book a Sahara Desert Tour and explore the spectacular sand dunes.

 agadir sunset morocco itinerary